Skip to Content

 Final Thoughts

-Start by checking the watering, soil, and nutrients.
+For your peach tree, start by checking the watering, soil, and nutrients.
 If they all seem good, inspect the tree and see if you can identify any symptoms of a disease such as curled, reddish leaves (likely peach leaf curl) or any spots on the leaves.

 If you need additional help identifying and treating your peach tree’s symptoms, feel free to check out my recent post: How To Revive a Dying Peach Tree (3 Quick Steps).